A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions: Discussion

-The experiments conducted provide a proof of principle that the level of abstraction gained by an information-based approach does not compromise the ability of model neural networks to learn and solve diverse tasks.
-Concretely, we find that maximizing the encoding of redundant information between the input and the label enables a single-layer network of infomorphic neurons to do supervised learning.
-Furthermore, we show that input information can be distributed between multiple infomorphic neurons in a recurrent network in an unsupervised learning task, by making each neuron maximize its encoding of unique input information with respect to the activity of other neurons.
-Finally, we find that maximizing the encoding of redundant information between an external input and the activity of other neurons in a recurrent infomorphic network leads to the formation of robust associative memories that exceed the memory capacity of classical Hopfield networks.
 Note that changing the hyper-parameters $\mbf \Gamma$ and the activation functions allows us to arbitrate between three very different learning tasks with little effort, providing practical evidence that our goal function $G$ is highly interpretable and provides an intuitively accessible understanding of the \emph{local goal of each neuron} in solving various tasks.
 Such interpretability is hard to establish in conventional ANNs, where a global error minimization goal is automatically back-propagated to the local level to adjust neuron parameters (e.g., \cite{lecun2015deep,samek2017explainable}).
 Furthermore, a similar understanding of local goal functions might be an insightful target in our description of biological neural networks, and ultimately help to bridge the gap between artificial and biological intelligent systems.
 To this end, the synthetic methodology of infomorphic networks can easily be combined with post-hoc analyses of trained BNNs and ANNs.
 In particular, it remains an open question which local information quantities these existing networks are effectively maximizing~\citep{wibral2015bits, ehrlich2023a, schulz2021gaba}.